mlhartme/stool/main/documentation.md

 * **maintained**
   When this stage was last maintained.
 * **maintainer**
-  The user that last maintained this stage, i.e. executed a Stool command like build, start, or stop
+  The user that last maintained this stage, i.e. executed a Stool command like build, start, or stop.
 * **mem**
   Memory utilization reported by ps for this stage.
 * **others**